karthikc911/cinevibe/docs/README.md

-# 📚 CineMate Documentation
+# 📚 CineVibe Documentation

-Complete documentation for the CineMate movie recommendation application.
+Complete documentation for the CineVibe movie recommendation application.

 ## 📖 Table of Contents